-In 2016, about 97,433 acres of underwater grasses were mapped in the Chesapeake Bay.
-For the second year in a row, this total marks the highest amount ever recorded by researchers at the Virginia Institute of Marine Science.
-Moreover, it is likely that more submerged aquatic vegetation grew in the region than this estimate suggests: weather conditions and security restrictions prevented researchers from acquiring data for a portion of the Potomac River, and trends suggest this area would have put the Bay-wide total at 99,409 acres, had it been mapped.
+In 2017, an estimated 104,843 acres of underwater grasses were mapped in the Chesapeake Bay.
+For the third year in a row, this total marks the highest amount ever recorded by researchers at the Virginia Institute of Marine Science.
+For the first time in our decades-long history of monitoring this critical habitat, total abundance has surpassed 100,000 acres.

-While this total is just under half of the acreage the nation's largest estuary once supported—and 53 percent of the 185,000-acre goal to which the Chesapeake Bay Program has committed—it is 7,433 acres greater than the partnership's 2017 restoration target.
+While this total is about half of the acreage the nation's largest estuary once supported—and 57 percent of the 185,000-acre goal to which the Chesapeake Bay Program has committed—it is 14,843 acres greater than the partnership's 2017 restoration target.

-A continued rise in bay grasses will benefit the entire Bay ecosystem: underwater grasses absorb nutrient pollution, improve water clarity, reduce shoreline erosion, and provide food and shelter to striped bass, blue crabs and other critters.
+A continued rise in bay grasses will benefit the entire Bay ecosystem: underwater grasses absorb nutrient pollution, improve water clarity, reduce shoreline erosion, release oxygen into the water, sequester carbon and provide food and shelter to striped bass, blue crabs and other critters.